Supply Chain Scorecard Insights

 Outcomes & Impact

-One template request became the structural model for how Lowe's does diagnostic reporting.
+One template request became the structural model for how the org does diagnostic reporting.

 Engineering built the first Insights page from the template.
 The second took half the time.
-The pattern extended beyond supply chain — other domains picked it up without a formal rollout.
+The pattern extended beyond supply chain and other domains started using it.

 75% reduction in design time.
 50% reduction in engineering effort.
 135% NPS improvement.
 120K DC supervisor hours saved annually. ~$2M in annual savings across 20+ pages built on the template.